darkswapfoundation/zkane/README.md

 2. **ZKane Factory** (`alkanes/zkane-factory/`): Factory contract for creating and managing multiple pools
 3. **Noir Circuits** (`noir/withdraw/`): Zero-knowledge proof circuits for withdrawal validation
 4. **WASM Bindings** (`crates/zkane-wasm/`): Browser-compatible API for dapp integration
+5. **Frontend Application** (`crates/zkane-frontend/`): A web-based user interface for interacting with the privacy pool, built with Leptos and powered by `deezel-web`.

 ### Supporting Crates